Lance A. Forshay, M.S.

 Lorna Rozelle, Ph.D.

-Part-Time for Winter ASL Linguistics
+Winter ASL Linguistics

 Lorna Rozelle teaches Linguistics 403, “The Structure of ASL,” a course she developed with Susan McBurney in 1997 for the Linguistics Department of the University of Washington.
 She received an AB from Cornell University and an MA from the University of Washington in mathematics.
 She taught math for several years, during which time she studied American Sign Language at Seattle Central Community College and at American Sign Language Interpreting School of Seattle.
 Returning to graduate school, she earned an MA and a PhD in linguistics.
 As part of her doctoral program, she was granted a Fulbright scholarship to study Finnish Sign Language in Finland.
 Her dissertation, “The Structure of Sign Language Lexicons: Inventory and Distribution of Handshape and Location,” is a cross-linguistic study of phonological properties of four sign languages.
 Her research interests include lexical structure of signed and spoken languages, phonological representation, and modality effects.